radiantlogic-v8/documentation-new/documentation/sys-admin-guide/using-the-server-control-panel.md

 35. If you made changes to the Server Certificate Key Store, Server Certificate Key Type or Server Certificate Password, restart the RadiantOne service.
 If RadiantOne is deployed in a cluster, each node has its own server certificate and must be updated independently.

-><span style="color:red">**IMPORTANT NOTE – if Jetty is configured to use the same server certificate as RadiantOne (jetty.ssl.useVDSSSLConfig=true in <RLI_HOME>/vds_server/conf/jetty/config.properties), and you modify the RadiantOne server certificate outside of the RadiantOne Main Control Panel (e.g. using command line utilities like keytool), you must [manually update the Jetty settings](#updating-certificate-settings-for-jetty-https-access-to-the-main-control-panel).**
+>[!warning] if Jetty is configured to use the same server certificate as RadiantOne (jetty.ssl.useVDSSSLConfig=true in <RLI_HOME>/vds_server/conf/jetty/config.properties), and you modify the RadiantOne server certificate outside of the RadiantOne Main Control Panel (e.g. using command line utilities like keytool), you must [manually update the Jetty settings](#updating-certificate-settings-for-jetty-https-access-to-the-main-control-panel).

 ><span style="color:red">**If you use the RadiantOne SAML Attribute service, manually update the certificate keystore path in <RLI_HOME>/vds_server/conf/saml/server/AttributeService.properties.**